wp-plugins/whats-running/readme.txt

 = Only for development! =

+= Now with OPcache memory consumption support =

-This plugin dumps the colorized filenames and filesizes after the normal WordPress output, after the closing html tag.
+This plugin dumps the colorized filenames and memory consumptions or filesizes after the normal WordPress HTML output, after the closing html tag.
 This generates invalid HTML but gives you an overview of loaded plugins and the current theme.

 *What's running* lists all files parsed and executed by the PHP engine.